Lettuce Fusarium wilt and root rot

 UK lettuce crops with severe symptoms of Fusarium wilt

 Lettuce wilt and root rot caused by Fusarium oxysporum f. sp. lactucae is listed on the Defra pest risk register.
 Defra have confirmed that, in line with other European countries where this disease has occurred, no statutory action or surveillance is planned to check imports of lettuce seed or propagation material or to monitor outbreaks of lettuce wilt in the UK.
 There is no requirement to alert PHSI if outbreaks occur.

 Symptoms and damage

-It is worth noting that another pathogen, Pythium tracheiphilum, can also cause a vascular wilt with similar early symptoms.
-It is important therefore to get laboratory analysis to ensure which pathogen is responsible.
+Another pathogen, Pythium tracheiphilum, can also cause vascular wilt with similar early symptoms.
+Therefore, it is important to get laboratory analysis to ensure which pathogen is responsible.

 In mainland Europe, F. oxysporum f. sp. lactucae is considered as one of the limiting factors for commercial production of lettuce during the summer season.
-In Italy for example, up to 70% losses in contaminated lettuce fields have been observed.
-Under favourable climatic conditions (the optimum soil temperature is between 24-28°C although the disease can occur at temperatures as low as 8°C), infection may lead to total destruction of the crop.
+In Italy, for example, up to 70% losses in contaminated lettuce fields have been observed.
+Under favourable climatic conditions (the optimum soil temperature is between 24–28°C although the disease can occur at temperatures as low as 8°C), an infection may kill the crop.
 In the Netherlands, some growers have been obliged to stop growing lettuce in infested structures during the summer months.

 Symptoms of lettuce wilt and root rot